Cleaning Your Refrigerator

-Cleaning your refrigerator and staging it may seem like an unnecessary chore when selling your house, but many home buyers WILL open the fridge door to see if there's enough room for all their things.
-When I was a realtor, I saw this happen many times.
+Cleaning your refrigerator and staging it may seem like an unnecessary chore when selling your house, but consider that many home buyers WILL open the fridge door to see if there's enough room for all their things.
+When I was a realtor, I saw this happen many times!

 Look inside anyone’s fridge and you may find a hodge podge of items crammed into every available space, with stacked containers teetering dangerously and the ubiquitous "science experiment" lurking in the back.

 The same is true of the freezer section, as well.
 I once had an avalanche of frozen meat slide out of my freezer and land on my foot!

 Your refrigerator should smell great as well-- don’t let home buyers open the door to the smell of spoiled produce and unidentified remains of what was once edible food.